-Placing #number before a statement delays1 execution by number simulation time.
+Placing #number before a statement delays execution by number simulation time.
 The suffixes ns and us can be used for nano- and micro-seconds.

-The syntax @(event) where event can be posedge or negedge before a signal name or just a signal name delays execution until that signal edge or a change in that signal value.
+The syntax @(event) where event can be posedge or negedge followed by a signal name or just the signal name delays execution until that signal edge or until a change in that signal's value.